chxmxii/chxmxii.github.io/content/posts/post11.txt.md

 + Once logged in, install Git and GitLab plugins.
 You might need to restart Jenkins service to install these plugins, so we recommend clicking on Restart Jenkins when installation is complete and no jobs are running on plugin installation/update page i.e update centre.
 + Note:
   + Once you restart Jenkins service it will go down for some time so please wait for the Jenkins login page to come back before clicking on the Check button.
-  + For these scenarios requiring changes to be done in a web UI, please take screenshots so you can share them with us for review in case your task is marked incomplete.
-You may also consider using screen recording software like loom.com to record and share your work.

 ###### Solution
 + ``` M